graemedouglas/autosistant/README.md

 	"I'd like 1 p0, a p1, and 3 p3"

-when prompted in a fresh converstaion to see this mixed approach.
+when prompted in a fresh conversation to see this mixed approach.

-Another aspect of this is to random system behaviour.
+Another aspect of this is to random system behavior.
 The system will choose one of a set number of random canned phrases when it has a choice.
-Additionally, the system will not always ask identification questions in the same order (though the system can be configured to ask especially important questions in a given order everytime, as necessary).
+Additionally, the system will not always ask identification questions in the same order (though the system can be configured to ask especially important questions in a given order every time, as necessary).
 Again, identification questions will be asked in a random order.